If you’re a newbie to wine, you might be overwhelmed by the sheer number of different types of wine varieties available.

 5. Fortified Wine

-The addition of distilled grape spirit to fully or partially fermented wine produces fortified wines (also known as vin de liqueur in Europe).
+Adding distilled grape spirit to fully or partially fermented wine produces fortified wines (also known as vin de liqueur in Europe).

 Except for rare dry sherry varietals, most fortified wines are sweet.
-Port, Madeira, Marsala, Sherry, Marvin, and the vin doux nature of southern France are all fortified wines.
+Port, Madeira, Marsala, Sherry, Marvin, and the vin doux nature of southern France are fortified wines.

 Herbs and botanicals are sometimes used to aromatize fortified wines like vermouth.
 In addition, the alcohol content of fortified wines is higher than that of other types of wine.